Samet Akaydin

-Samet Akaydin (born 13 March 1994) is a Turkish professional footballer who plays as a centre back for Turkish Süper Lig club Çaykur Rizespor and the Turkey national football team.
+Samet Akaydin (born 13 March 1994) is a Turkish professional footballer who plays as a centre-back for Süper Lig club Trabzonspor and the Turkey national team.

 Club career

 Akaydin began his youth career with Black Sea Region-based clubs Trabzon İdmanocağı, Trabzonspor, Boluspor and started his professional career with hometown club Arsinspor.
 He played four seasons with Istanbul-based club Sancaktepe, one season with Şanlıurfaspor, one and a half seasons with Ankara Keçiörengücü.

 Adana Demirspor

 Akaydin moved to Süper Lig side Adana Demirspor until the end of the 2023-24 season.
 On 23 January 2021, he made his debut against Bursaspor.
-On 18 September 2021, he made his Süper Lig debut against Rizespor in a 3-1 win.
+On 18 September 2021, he made his Süper Lig debut against Rizespor in a 3–1 win.

-He showed a very successful performance with his club, made 49 Süper Lig (with 4 goals) and 6 TFF First League appearances with the team and also made three Turkish cup apperarances and one goal.
-He had successful seasons and selected to the national team.
+He made 49 Süper Lig (with 4 goals) and 6 TFF First League appearances with the team and also made three Turkish cup appearances and one goal.
+He was selected to the national team.